- Voiced by: Michael Horse, Gregg Rainwater (young)(EN), Luciano De Ambrosis, Riccardo Rossi (young) (IT)

 - Knight Templar: Very zealous in his moral code, and arguably hypocritical.
 See Well-Intentioned Extremist below as well.

-- No Hero to His Valet: Puck does not think much of his master, and would rather hang out on Earth than go back to Avalon
+- No Hero to His Valet: Puck is none too happy about serving Oberon, and would rather hang out on Earth than go back to Avalon.
+All though this could just be Puck disliking servitude in general, rather than Oberon in particular.

 - Reasonable Authority Figure: Of a sort.
-According to Word of God, he is far better than his insane mother, was considered highly benevolent by the standards of a thousand years ago, did banish the Third Race with the intent of them learning humility, is generally thought of as a good king and has shown a willingness to forgive and compromise as long as someone (Titania) is not riling him up.
+According to Word of God, he is far better than his insane mother, was considered highly benevolent by the standards of a thousand years ago, did banish the Third Race with the intent of them learning humility, is generally thought of as a good king and has shown a willingness to forgive and compromise as long as no one is riling him up.

 - Remembered I Could Fly: When he initially tried to attack Xanatos's tower, he became enraged at the idea of them trying to keep him out (and succeeding with the help of a force field), causing him to become gigantic and attempt to just smash through.
 It isn't helped by interference from the Gargoyles and Halcyon Renard.
 It seems as though he'll fail when Renard manages to surround him in an energy cage, until Oberon calms down enough to realize he's not using good judgement, and simply shrinks down to pass through the bars, conjures freezing rain to keep the Gargoyles and Renard's robots and airship off his back, and simply phases through the ground around the tower (bypassing the force field completely).